abelisle-mulesoft/mule-4-batch-job-examples/README.md

 # Mule 4 Batch Job Examples

 As of this writing, this repository contains a single Mule application I created to explain and demonstrate how to implement a batch job in Mule 4.
 I did not implement it to address a specific use case but to serve as a comprehensive example that illustrates the art of the possible.
 There are many examples across the web and in blog posts.
 Nevertheless, I am sharing this example as it is more comprehensive than most, if not all.

+> [!NOTE]
-Note that I plan to add another example soon.
+> I plan to add another example soon.

 ## Contacts CSV File to Database Example